 7. Trust your gut.

 Teach your child to trust their gut instincts.
 It can be hard to explain what that is to a young child, so perhaps explain it as an “uh-oh” feeling: an uncomfortable feeling in their tummy that tells them something is wrong.
 Let them know that when they feel that feeling, find a “safe stranger” or come talk to you or another trusted adult and tell them about it.
 Also, be sure to encourage them that even if their “uh-oh” feeling is ultimately wrong, it’s better to listen to their gut and be cautious than to ignore it.

 Navigating the scary world of “stranger danger” can be a hard topic for parents and kids alike.
 All we want as parents is to keep our babies safe, but the world we live in can make that very difficult.
 Start talking to your kids early about strangers and body safety, and start implementing these tips sooner than you think you need to.
-The more you talk about it and practice safety strategies with your kids, the more prepared you, and they, will be to let them stretch their wings safely when the time is right.
+The more you talk about it and practice safety strategies with your kids, the more prepared you and them will be to let them stretch their wings safely when the time is right.